DarekDGB/DigiByte-Q-ID-/docs/qid-threat-model.md

 - What is the recommended PQC backend ordering (pure PQC vs. hybrid)?
 - How do we best encode algorithm identifiers for long-term compatibility?
+- How should Guardian / Shield fuse Q-ID telemetry with node-level signals for richer anomaly detection?

 This threat model will be updated as we gain more feedback from integrators and as the DigiByte ecosystem adopts Q-ID in production.